allgood2386/compliance-docs/IR-Policy.md

 Bixal Solutions implements processes to detect and analyze malicious activity within the system platforms.
 If these processes detect malicious activity, they report the activity to the Operations team.

-Bixal Solutions has an [Incident Response Plan](https://Bixal Solutions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/) that documents the procedures that staff should take in the case of an incident.
+Bixal Solutions has an [Incident Response Plan @todo link this](https://Bixal Solutions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/) that documents the procedures that staff should take in the case of an incident.

 See IR-4, IR-5, IR-6.